thaisabr/GremlinQuery/README.md

 GremlinQuery is a groovy project that uses Gremlin Graph Traversal language to query a Neo4j database which contains metadata about project repositories hosted at github.
 It takes as input the directory path to the graph database and outputs a list of commits whose comments contain some keyword set.
-The output list is structured in the following manner: Hash, Message, Files, Author, Date
+The output list is structured in the following manner: Hash, Date, Author, Message, Files.

 Currently, the project saves the output list in a .csv file.
 To run this project, you need the following instructions: